CIHR Doctoral Research Awards

 - Canadian Common CV

 Western uses the Electronic Approval Tool in ResearchNet to submit applications to CIHR.
 Applicants at Western no longer need to provide ink signatures on Page 3 of the Signature Pages section.
-It is, however, the responsibility of the applicant to obtain any other required ink signatures prior to submitting the application by September 30, or institutional approval cannot be granted and the application will not be submitted to the agency.
+It is, however, the responsibility of the applicant to obtain any other required ink signatures prior to submitting the application.

 Acceptance and Activation